Opoku Onyinah: Employment and full-time ministry

 Onyinah was employed by the State Construction Company as a regional estimator before his call into the full-time ministry of The Church of Pentecost in 1976.

 His first ministerial station was a district overseer to Wa District from 1976 to 1981 in the Northern Region.
 Then transferred to Kumasi as district pastor from 1981 to 1984, He served as Ashanti regional head from 1984 to 1986, he left Ghana to London, UK, for further studies from 1986 to 1988.
 His return to Ghana saw him appointed as the Koforidua regional head from 1988 to 1991, he became the first international missions director for the church from 1991 to 1996, he continued theological studies at London-UK from 1996 to 2002, he was appointed principal to Pentecost Bible College, which subsequently upgraded to Pentecost University College as its first rector from 2002 to 2008 and finally as chairman of The Church of Pentecost-Worldwide from 2008 to 2018.

 Chairmanship

-Onyinah was elected the chairman of The Church of Pentecost in 2008 succeeded Apostle Michael Ntumy through election.
-He won 2/3 of the vote cast.
+Onyinah was elected the chairman of The Church of Pentecost in 2008 succeeding Apostle Michael Ntumy.
+He secured approximately two-thirds of the votes cast.
 The chairmanship comes along with critical responsibilities.
 As a chairman, Apostle Onyinah performs the following functions: